Igrekess/TwinPics/README.md

 1. Place TwinPics.applescript in your capture one scripts folder, and TwinPicsOnBackground in your capture one scripts folder / background scripts.

-2. Install required libraries (optionel if you use the run-only compiled bundle scptd files [An Internal Link](/Compiled%20Bundle%20Run-Only/Twinpics.zip), its included):
+2. Install required libraries (optionel if you use the run-only compiled bundle scptd files [zip archive](/Compiled%20Bundle%20Run-Only), its included):
 - PrefsStorageLib
 - Dialog Toolkit Plus